How do you keep a stable blood sugar? Well, that is the question that everyone with diabetes has been asking themselves

 21) Use a bolus calculator

 We wouldn’t be here if we didn’t believe that Hedia can help keep blood sugar stable.
-A bolus calculator helps you get accurate insulin injections, which in turn will give more blood sugar control.
+As diabetes software, a bolus calculator helps you get accurate insulin injections, which in turn will give more blood sugar control.

 Hedia is one of those bolus calculators.
 Find out how to use a bolus calculator here.
 Of course, Hedia Diabetes Assistant is much more than just a bolus calculator.
 Find out what else it does on Hedia’s intro.

 If there’s at least one thing that you can take away from this list, it’s that there is no single answer to a stable blood sugar.